PRIVACY POLICY

 TFP may change this policy at any time in which case we shall notify you of any changes to this policy by noting this on this page of our website.
 The changes will apply to your use of our services after we have given notice.
 If you do not wish to accept the new policy you should inform us and not continue to use our services.
 If you continue to use our services after the date on which the change comes into effect, this indicates your agreement to be bound by the new policy.

-This policy was last changed on 12 October 2018.
+This policy was last updated on 1 June 2024.

-TFP is on the Information Commissioner’s Office (“ICO”) Register of Data Controllers; Registration Number ZA013659.
+TFP is on the Commission Office (previously Information Commissioner’s Office, ICO) Register of Data Controllers; Registration Number ZA013659.

 What information do we collect about you?